Tips

 We offer some standard prompts for inspiration when you create a new chatbot, but we strongly suggest that you reiterate and work on your own prompt.

-Engine models tips
+Engine models

 "Shall I use GPT-3.5 or GPT4?"